Iran's Rohani hopes all will seize chance of friendly ties

 Though a renowned bridge-builder, Rohani will have a hard task balancing the public demand for more openness and the likely resistance of the conservative establishment.

-Underlining that challenge, the news conference ended when one man shouted a slogan in favor of reformist Mirhossein Mousavi, held under house arrest since 2011.
+Underlining that challenge, the news conference ended when one man shouted a slogan in favour of reformist Mirhossein Mousavi, held under house arrest since 2011.

 Mousavi ran for president in 2009 and led the "Green Movement" of mass demonstrations contesting his defeat, which became the biggest challenge to Iran's ruling system since its founding in the 1979 revolution.